88-degrees/Book-of-Changes/appendix03s1.md

 12. The changes and transformations (of the lines) are the emblems of the advance and retrogression (of the vital force in nature).
 Thus what we call the strong and the weak (lines) become the emblems of day and night.
 The movements which take place in the six places (of the hexagram) show the course of the three extremes (i. e. of the three Powers in their perfect operation).

-13. Therefore what the superior man rests in, in whatever position he is placed, is the order shown in the Yî; and the study which gives him the greatest pleasure is that of the explanations of the several lines.
+13. Therefore what the superior man rests in, in whatever position he is placed, is the order shown in the [**Yì**](https://en.wikipedia.org/wiki/I_Ching); and the study which gives him the greatest pleasure is that of the explanations of the several lines.

 14. Therefore the superior man, when living quietly, contemplates the emblems and studies the explanations of them; when initiating any movement, he contemplates the changes (that are made in divining), and studies the prognostications from them.
 Thus 'is help extended to him from Heaven; there will be good fortune, and advantage in every movement.'